pressbooks/pb-cli/README.md

 	--user=<user>
 		sets request to a specific WordPress user

+### wp pb populate-books-admins
+It populates `pb_book_admins` blog metada for each blog with comma-separated book administrator's user IDs.

 ## Installing

 Installing this package requires WP-CLI v2.5.0 or greater.
 Update to the latest stable release with `wp cli update`.